"The Let Clothes Be Clothes campaign, has shown we can get things changed and is hugely inspiring"

 Gap"Little Scholar" v "Social Butterfly" - 2016

-Colour, cut, motifs and slogans used in childrenswear products across the UK high street, split the market, not just for girls and for boys, but clearly defines what is socially acceptable for children to wear and like - based on the sex they were born.
-Step outside this idea, make your own choices about what to wear, and children run the risk being ostracised and bullied - by both adults and peers.
+Colour, cut, motifs and slogans used in childrenswear products across the UK high street, split the market, not just for girls and for boys, but clearly defines what is socially acceptable for children to wear, like and consequently behave - based on the sex they were born.
+Step outside this rigid dichotomy, and children run the risk being ostracised and bullied - by both adults and peers.

 These ubiquitous messages about girls and boys (not just in clothes, but in nearly every product aimed at children) can impact self-esteem, education, behaviour and career aspirations.
-Choice is limited to a dualistic gender code based on outdated ideas about the roles of men and women in society.
-We also refer to this as “genderneering.”
+Choice is limited to a strict gender code based on outdated ideas about the roles of men and women in society.
+For example, in 2016 GAP ran with a campaign that split children into "The Social Butterfly" and "The Little Scholar."

-Lazy gender stereotypes have no place in products and marketing aimed at children, and since girls and boys are roughly the same size and shape until puberty, why separate childrenswear at all?
+Lazy gender stereotypes have no place in products and marketing aimed at children, and since girls and boys are roughly the same size and shape until puberty, why separate children's ranges at all?

 Let Clothes Be Clothes aims to: